 • headache;

-• slight limitation of motor activity of the neck;
+• light restriction motor activity neck;

-• fast passing visual impairment;
+• rapidly passing visual disturbances;

 Stage II